NHS Bluetooth Hearing Aids

 Connect to your digital world

-danalogic Ambio Smart and Actio hearing aids are Bluetooth-enabled to allow direct streaming.
+danalogic Extend, Ambio Smart and Actio hearing aids are Bluetooth-enabled to allow direct streaming.
 This means you can connect your hearing aids wirelessly to your smart device to enjoy calls, music, and audio directly through your hearing aids.
 So whether you’re catching up with a friend or listening to a news app, you can feel confident that you’ve heard every word.

 Bluetooth capability also removes the need for wearing headphones – you can discreetly listen to music or watch videos in public and no one will know what or who you’re listening to.1